godotengine/godot-website/collections/_article/godot-3-0-released.md

 <a id="autotiling"></a>
 ## Auto-tiling in tile maps

 Godot now supports auto-tiling in TileMap, authored by Mariano Suligoy ([MarianoGNU](https://github.com/MarianoGNU)) and enhanced by [Damar Indra](https://github.com/damarindra).
 This new implementation is based on [Tiled Editor](https://www.mapeditor.org)'s Terrains and is fully compatible with previous TileSets.
-It has built-in collision, occlusion and navigation polygon editors, together with the possibility to extend the resource using a tool script to have control over what subtiles do.
+It has built-in collision, occlusion and navigation polygon editors, together with the possibility to extend the resource using a tool script to have control over what sub-tiles do.

 <video width="720" height="434" controls>
   <source src="/storage/app/media/3.0%20release/autotile-damarind.mp4" type="video/mp4">